Windsor, UK Guide

 Approximately 1 hour 30 minutes by car from Windsor Delve into the ancient capital of England, Winchester, a city steeped in history and royal connections.
 Visit Winchester Cathedral, one of the largest cathedrals in Europe, and explore Winchester Castle, home to the Great Hall and the legendary Round Table.
 Wander through the charming streets, visit the City Mill, and enjoy the vibrant atmosphere of this historic city.

-Approximately 1 hour 45 minutes to 2 hours by train or car from Windsor Explore the ancient capital of England, Winchester, a city steeped in history and charm.
+Approximately 1 hour 15 minutes by train or car from Windsor.
+Explore the ancient capital of England, Winchester, a city steeped in history and charm.
 Visit Winchester Cathedral, one of the largest cathedrals in Europe, and explore the Great Hall, home to King Arthur's Round Table.
 Wander along the River Itchen and soak up the city's historic atmosphere.

 Approximately 1 hour by train from Reading (easily accessible from Windsor) or 1 hour by car.
 Journey to Salisbury, a historic city dominated by its magnificent cathedral, home to one of the four surviving original copies of the Magna Carta.
 Explore the cathedral close, wander through the medieval streets, and visit nearby Stonehenge for a truly unforgettable day trip.